 After 235 years of being lied to, it’s a big ask of Australia’s First Nations People to accept that if, this one last time, they support an institution borne of the coloniser’s constitution it will result in sufficient national goodwill that, for the first time, a majority of Australians will start viewing themselves as a Treaty Partner.
 Only at that treaty table can the ultimate legal issue of co-existing sovereignties be negotiated and settled on just terms.*

 Australia’s First Peoples and Nations lost their voice in their own affairs beginning 22 August 1770 continuing through to the present.
 On that date, an agent of the British Crown named Captain James Cook took possession of the east coast by his use of magic legalese words and a magic cloth.
 Through the cunning use of flags, Cook claimed possession while not even standing on the Australian Mainland.
 The only voices that then mattered carved up First Nations lands and waters whilst sitting around swish rooms in London.
-The guy who invented the sandwich had the loudest voice.
+Cook’s main backer, the Earl of Sandwich, the guy who invented the sandwich, had the loudest voice.
 Although they lost their voice in their own affairs, they never lost their voice and that voice has never, ever, been silent.
 The majority of non-indigenous Australians have just never properly listened and the notion of a treaty to them is a remote and laughable concept.

 What is the magic heist of a continent?
 By ‘magic’, I mean the powers vested in King George III’s agents in the Pacific by virtue of the Crown’s ability to control the then most powerful navy on the planet.
 There’s a reason for a past Australian obsession with 21 gun salutes.
 Supreme naval power enabled the taking of physical possession of land and waters without continuing physical occupancy of them for another 18 years.
-No other colonial power settled them so by 1788 the British had made the conscious decision to dump a sizeable portion of the underclass spat out by the Industrial Revolution (plus soldiers to guard them) here.
-For me that is Wallumedegal and Dharug Country.
-First Country stolen by way of the Field of Mars Grant in the 1790’s.
+No other colonial power colonised them so by 1788 the British had made the conscious decision to dump a sizeable portion of the underclass spat out by the Industrial Revolution (plus soldiers to guard them) here.
+For me that is Wallumedegal/Wallumettagal and Dharug/Darug Country.
+First Country stolen by way of the Field of Mars Grant in 1792.

 “Straya happened” partly to make up for the American Colonies George III lost, partly to jettison the bodies that would foment a revolution against the British Crown as was occurring across most of Europe to the Sovereign’s rellies, and partly to occupy the territory so someone else wouldn’t – a real life game of Risk if ever there was one.
 European Colonialism isn’t something that “just happened”.
 Some thought and planning went into it.

 The whole process was extra kooky when you consider George III possibly lacked capacity on the date possession was taken by Cook.
 Yes, this is an inconsequential blip in the larger picture but 1770 saw one of his early phases of talking to a rosebush he believed was his cousin the King of Prussia.
-So, on a technicality.
-Sadly, there’s no 1770’s common law authority that says a Sovereign must be sane in order to receive stolen land and waters.
+So, on a legal technicality, you could void Cook’s Heist.
+Sadly, there’s no 1770’s common law authority that says a Sovereign must be certified as sane in order to receive stolen land and waters.
+People marrying their cousins for several generations is a surefire way of sending a gene-pool down the toilet.
+Go European Royalty!

-When it comes to Australia, the Brits did the legal act of dispossession by way of might and madness.
-When it comes to Aotearoa they did it with might and guile with a hint of madness in later claiming to not understand some really simple shit in Te Tiriti.
+When it comes to Australia, the Brits did the legal act of dispossession by way of might, madness and viciousness.
+When it comes to Aotearoa they did it with might and guile with a hint of madness in later claiming to not understand some really simple shit in Te Tiriti o Waitangi.
+Once 19th Century Pakeha did away the gesture of treaty they had no intent of upholding, then came the viciousness.

-Terra Nullius being applied to Australia was just nonsense that came later.* Cook knew there was a civilisation here.
+Terra Nullius being applied to Australia was just nonsense that came later in the mid 1800’s as a reverse-engineered justification by the NSW Supreme Court for British occupation.* Cook knew there was a civilisation here.
 Likewise in Aotearoa where he claimed a chunk here and there.
-By 1839 the Brits couldn’t overdo the shoot n’ landgrab approach to securing title in land because Māori were accustomed to agreements with Pakeha being made and consideration being paid by missionary-churchy types.
+By 1839 the Brits couldn’t overdo the shoot n’ landgrab approach to securing title in NZ land because Māori were accustomed to agreements with Pakeha being made and consideration being paid by missionary-churchy types.
 The first European whaling settlement in Kororāreka was also a pretty loose place because it was commercially driven.
 Fungible tokens were now in play.

 Leaning heavily on many actual historians but mostly Bain Attwood whose work looks at both sides of the ditch properly, it seems Cook formed the basic view that both sets of natives were incapable of militarily overpowering the British, therefore they did not need to be treated with.
 Plant flag, claim land, sail away.
 Whether the natives engaged in trade with him, as the Māori did or whether they completely blew Cook off because, quite frankly, the trinkets he tried to push on the natives of New Holland were useless to them, this Cook bloke still knocked off a lot of land.